Nihlus/Crystite/Crystite/README.md

-Remora.Neos.Headless
+Crystite
 ====================

 > **Warning**
 > This is experimental software in early alpha.
 Only use it for worlds you are
 > comfortable damaging beyond repair should you hit a bug in the software.

-Remora.Neos.Headless is a custom headless server for NeosVR for modern .NET.
+Crystite is a custom headless server for Resonite for modern .NET.
 The server comes with a variety of benefits, chief among them a faster and more efficient runtime.
 In addition, the server exposes a REST API for programmatic control over its execution and configuration.

 The server is not a drop-in replacement for the stock headless client and requires some additional configuration before you can run it.
-It does, however, aim to be compatible with NeosVR's own configuration format, allowing you to reuse existing configuration files.
+It does, however, aim to be compatible with Resonite's own configuration format, allowing you to reuse existing configuration files.

 > The server is currently in an open alpha.
 Use with caution!
 If you run into